zjma/poker-dapp/readme.md

   - user `i` privately holds the `i`-th share, denoted by `s(i)`, which itself is a scalar;
   - anyone with access to all shares can reconstruct `s`.

+NOTE: we may soon migrate to a t-out-of-n secret instead of the current n-out-of-n secret.

 The caller initializes a DKG with following on-chain states:
 - a list of allowed participants;
 - a deadline;